many-passwords/many-passwords/README.md

 ## Contribution

-Contribute <!-- in the main repository --> by checking the [CONTRIBUTING.md](https://github.com/many-passwords/many-passwords/blob/main/CONTRIBUTING.md) file in main repo<!--or
+Contribute <!-- in the main repository --> by checking the [CONTRIBUTING.md](https://github.com/many-passwords/many-passwords/blob/main/CONTRIBUTING.md) file in the main repo<!--or
 contribute in the web repository by checking the [CONTRIBUTING.md](https://github.com/many-passwords/many-passwords.github.io/blob/main/CONTRIBUTING.md) file in website repo. -->.
 ## Sources